snok/drf-openapi-tester/README.md

 # DRF OpenAPI Tester

-DRF OpenAPI Tester is a test utility to validate API responses against OpenAPI 2 and 3 schema.
-It has built-in support
+This is a test utility to validate DRF Test Responses against OpenAPI 2 and 3 schema.
+It has built-in support for:
-for:

 - OpenAPI 2/3 yaml or json schema files.
 - OpenAPI 2 schemas created with [drf-yasg](https://github.com/axnsan12/drf-yasg).